vkhazin/dotnet-traditional-vs-modern/readme.md

 ## Objectives

+- Convert two lists into a dictionary and compare different approaches
 - Validate assumptions about dotnet performance using different approaches
 - Implement a couple versions of the code: traditional, modern, and functional
 - Compare performance of the approaches: run-time and memory allocation